kairosity/mp3-snapathon/README.md

 until after the week of that competition.
 Otherwise you would know what photo was winning and vote for it to win points.
 The code is structured so that the voted for photos are only shown in user profiles when their specific competition has ended.
-- For the same reason, the photo view page of images currently being voted on, will not display the image's points / votes tally until after the awards are distributed.
+- For the same reason, the photo details page of photos currently being voted on, will not display the image's points/votes tally until after the awards are distributed.
 </details>

 ## 10. Photo Details
-This page allows users to view a larger version of the photo entries and to display all attendant details such as the photo title, the user who created it, the photo story and all the technical details.
-This page is accessed by clicking on any of the photo thumbnails displayed on the site: in browse, on a user's profile page, in vote or winners.
+This page allows users to view a larger version of the photos and to display all attendant details such as the photo title, the user who created it, the photo story and all the technical details.
+This page is accessed by clicking on any of the photo thumbnails displayed on the site: in browse, on a user's profile page, in vote, or winners.

 <details>
 <summary><b>click for features</b></summary>